 - In 2013, 64 percent of all alcohol-related deaths in England were caused by alcoholic liver disease.

 - Women who regularly drink are more at risk of developing liver disease than men because their bodies aren't able to process alcohol as well.

 Alcohol makes your heart beat faster, which affects how well it pumps blood around your body.
 If you regularly drink too much alcohol – particularly if you 'binge drink' – it can raise your blood pressure too.

 Regularly drinking too much alcohol can damage your heart and increase your risk of getting heart disease or having a stroke.
 It can also lead to an abnormal heart rhythm (arrhythmia).
-For more information about these effects of alcohol, see our article, How alcohol affects your heart.

 Did you know?

 - Men who regularly drink more than eight units of alcohol a day nearly double their risk of coronary heart disease.

 - Women who regularly drink more than six units of alcohol a day are slightly more likely to develop coronary heart disease.

 - There's evidence that alcohol may reduce the risk of certain cardiovascular diseases.
 But before you pour another drink, these effects are limited to certain groups of people (men over 40 and postmenopausal women) who only drink a small amount of alcohol.

 If you drink just three units of alcohol a day, you increase your risk of developing many types of cancer, including cancers of the: